Marching Ravens Staff

 Pete Zirpolo, originally from Port Washington, Long Island, New York, joined the band by accident after his wife, one of his sons and daughter went to the Inner Harbor and saw Tuba Christmas.
 Pete got on the phone and spoke with John Ziemann, the band President, and the rest is history.
 Pete and his three children joined the Marching Ravens at the end of the 2003 season.

 Pete was asked after just one game to join the sousaphone section for the beginning of the 2004 season.
 In 2005, he became the Assistant Section Leader of the sousaphones.
 His leadership was seen right away and the section nick-named him "Mama Pete" and the "Den Mother."
-Pete was asked to be become Vice President of the Marching Ravens in 2013.
+Pete was then asked by the Band President John Ziemann to be become Vice President of the Marching Ravens in 2013.

-Pete has been playing drums since the fourth grade.
+Pete started his music career early.
+He has been playing drums since the fourth grade.
 He was in both the marching and concert bands in his junior high and high schools, and he was drum captain his senior year of high school.
-Pete performed at several venues with his high school marching and concert bands, including Disney World, Madison Square Garden, Sea World, and Boston Garden.
-More recently, Pete has been a band parent volunteer at Maryland's Parkville High School for his children's marching band.
-All at the same time being a Cub and Boy Scout Leader for the Towson area.
+Pete has performed at several venues with his high school marching and concert bands, including Disney World, Madison Square Garden, Sea World, and Boston Garden.
+More recently, Pete was a band parent volunteer at Maryland's Parkville High School for his children's marching band while they attended high school.
+All at the same time being a Cub and Boy Scout Leader for a cub pack and Troop in the Towson area.

-For almost 10 years, Pete has been the EDI and First Pass Rate Analyst for Johns Hopkins HealthCare LLC.
+For 14 years, Pete was the EDI and First Pass Rate Analyst for Johns Hopkins HealthCare LLC.
 Before that, Pete was running data centers for companies in the New York area.
-Pete has been married to his wife, Diane, for over 25 years and together they have three children, who have all been in the band.
-Steven is currently in the trumpet section, Marisa is in the sousaphone section, and Patrick was in the Sousaphone section before leaving to serve in the United States Army as a Specialist.
+Pete was married to his wife, Diane, for over 35 years until her death in 2022, together they raised three children, who have all been in the band.

 Music Director: Daniel Fake